 - Customer Satisfaction – The ability to review and sign documents electronically greatly enhances the customer experience.
 Rather than flipping through dozens of pages one-at-a-time, eSigning offers customers the ability to seamlessly and efficiently move through the car buying process.
 2021 Cox Automotive Car Buyer Journey research shows that heavy digital buyers who completed more than half of their purchase activities online, saved nearly 30 minutes by handling negotiations, contract review and signing digitally.
 These buyers had more overall satisifaction with the shopping experience, which can help to preserve the dealership’s CSI score and improve customer loyalty.

 - Faster Funding – The lender receives data that has already been checked for accuracy directly into their loan origination system (LOS), which not only maximizes data security but allows for loans to be processed and funded more quickly.

 Industry-wide, lenders have purchased, securitized and funded billions of dollars in eSigned retail and lease contracts to date in all 50 states.

 Dealertrack eSignatures are accepted by all major lenders participating in eContracting on our platform in every state.
 In addition, there are aspects of our technology and signing process that help ensure eSignature authenticity and provide the authoritative copy of each contract in ways that some other providers do not.
 We can also offer a better customer experience with “tap and sign” functionality that allows buyers to sign one time per signing session and have all subsequent signatures pre-fill with just a tap.

-If you’d like to learn more about the advantages of Digital Contracting on Dealertrack uniFI, please click to request a demo.
+If you’d like to learn more about the advantages of Dealertrack Digital Contracting, please click to request a demo.